cert-manager/cert-manager/README.md

 If you encounter any issues whilst using cert-manager, we have a number of places you can use to try and get help.

+First of all we recommend looking at the [troubleshooting guide](https://cert-manager.io/docs/faq/troubleshooting/) of our documentation.

 The quickest way to ask a question is to first post on our Slack channel (#cert-manager) on the [Kubernetes Slack](http://slack.kubernetes.io/).